Greek/robert/README.md

 5. Run `python bot.py`

 ## config settings
+Please make sure you have all these fields in, the bot might break if you don't!

 1. `prefix` - the prefix used for running commands
 2. `token` - login token